-Note: 1This sentence is totally optional.
-Please note that public employees are exempt by law from jury duty recovery fees.
+Note: 1Please note that public employees are exempt by law from jury duty recovery fees.
 Since school employees are not state employees, the law does not apply, but you may be asked about it by an employee.

 This policy is similar to Policy 8.10.
 If you change this policy, review 8.10 at the same time to ensure applicable consistency between the two.